JaeyeongYang/snuthesis-psych/README.md

 * This version uses the APA (American Psychological Association) style using `apa7` documentclass, whereas the original version uses `report`.
 * This version uses `subfiles` to handle each section separately (stored in the `sections` directory).
 * This version does not fully support the thesis written in Korean, while it uses Korean version for the front cover and approval paper by default.
+   * It has no guarantee for the Korean format to work fine.
 * This version uses `biblatex` for citation by default.

 [snuthesis]: https://github.com/zeta709/snuthesis